Why Children Should Read More During School Breaks

 At Mrs. Myers' Reading Room, we realize how beneficial reading is for all age groups, especially children.
 Building strong reading skills in childhood helps children excel at school.

 Click here to learn how we can help your child become a better reader.

-And today, we will talk about why children should be reading as Chicago public schools stay closed indefinitely.
+And today, we will talk about why children should be reading as Southeast Wisconsin public schools stay closed indefinitely.

 How Reading Helps Children